eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-covered by the EUCC, its supporting documents or an extended version of the EUCC, and for the non-cybersecurity requirements, the use of the ISO/IEC 17065[^4] framework under Regulation (EC) 765/2008[^5] is foreseen as the harmonized standard for certification.
+covered by the EUCC, its supporting documents or an extended version of the EUCC, and for the non-cybersecurity requirements, the use of the ISO/IEC 17065[^4] framework under Regulation (EC) 765/2008[^5] is foreseen as the harmonised standard for certification.
 This may be complemented by ISO/IEC 17067[^6] on the definition of schemes, which is like ENISA's previous work in the definition of other candidate EU certification schemes.